Faculty Development Calendar (Google Doc)

 2021-22 Application Process:

 Faculty may request a research grant up to $750 once during the 2021-22 fiscal year.
+Review of requests will begin on October 4, 2021, and continue as long as there are funds available.
 Requests must be made via the Google Form before the end of the fiscal year, May 31, 2021.
 All expenses must be incurred on or before May 31, 2022.

 This premiere five day writing seminar is designed for aspiring and established scholars seeking to present their research at professional conferences and/or publish their work in refereed journals.
 The retreat is based on a few simple premises: (1) a motivated, positive, and rigorous environment creates excellent work; (2) peer accountability and immediate feedback encourages productivity; and (3) scholarly work is enriched through collaboration.